 Venture Capital Investors – 8 Things That Attract them

-All venture capital investors are attracted by the same thing – a return on investment with a lot of interest and capital growth.
+All venture capital investors are attracted by the same thing – a return on investment (ROI) with a lot of interest and capital growth.

-Well Crafted Business Plan
+Well Crafted Business Plan:

-One that draws a realistic picture of your company – the good, the bad and the ugly.
+One that draws a realistic picture of your company – the good, the bad, and the ugly.

 plus, your business plan needs to be strong and backed by proof in order to secure funding.

 Are you solving a problem with a better and/or different solution?